microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="5-0">5.0 Deploy an Always On Availability Group on OpenShift with an operator</a></h2>

-In this module you will learn more about what, how, and why you would deploy and Operator that assists in deployment and management of an Always On Availability Group.
+In this module you will learn more about what, how, and why you would deploy an Operator that assists in deployment and management of an Always On Availability Group.

 You learned in Module 04 the built-in capabilities of OpenShift to detect the health of the SQL Server container, pod, or node to provide High Availability.

 There are a few limitations with these capabilities:

 - OpenShift doesn't understand the health of the SQL Server engine
-- There is only one SQL Server instance so any restart of SQL Server within the container, in a new POD, or a new node could result in several minutes of downtime.
+- There is only one SQL Server instance so any restart of SQL Server within the container, in a new pod, or a new node could result in several minutes of downtime.

 Always On Availability Groups is the flagship HADR feature for SQL Server.
 It provides the fastest uptime capabilities using multiple SQL Server instances called *replicas*.
 You can read more about Always On Availability Groups at https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server

-Installing and configuring an Always On Availability Group can take some time and involve many steps, especially when it you need to configure a failover software package (such as Pacemaker) to help support automated failover capabilities.
+Installing and configuring an Always On Availability Group can take some time and involve many steps, especially when  you need to configure a failover software package (such as Pacemaker) to help support automated failover capabilities.
 You can read more about Always On Availability Groups on Linux at https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-availability-group-overview

 In Module 04 your learned OpenShift has built-in high availability capabilities.
 SQL Server 2019 provides the necessary software to cooperate with OpenShift to provide high availability with Always On Availability Groups.
 In addition, SQL Server 2019 provides an *Operator* to assist in deployment of the Always On Availability Group and coordinate failover activities.
+This is non-shared storage solujtion as each SQL Server replic has its own storage.
 Combined with LoadBalancer services, this provides a complete High Availability solution with less downtime and read capabilities on secondary replicas.
 The following diagram shows a visual of this design

 ![AG on OpenShift](../graphics/AG_on_OpenShift.jpg)